Do I need insurance if I’m subletting?

 Is renters insurance expensive, and how do I get it?

 Renters insurance is generally one of the least expensive types of insurance.
 However, be careful not to underestimate how much coverage you may need.
-Take a detailed inventory of your belongings and determine how much it would cost to replace those items.
+Take a detailed inventory of your belongings and determine how much it could cost to replace those items.
 You should also consider the liability part of your insurance.
 You want enough coverage to pay for injuries to visitors to your home.
 Consider medical bills as well as legal bills.
 The internet makes it relatively easy to get a renters insurance quote in just a few minutes.
 All you need to do is answer a few basic questions, such as:

 - What type of place are you renting?